-where $I_n(\xi)$ and $K_n(\xi)$ are Bessel functions.
-Dividing by ${\cal C}_I(0)$, this function is normalized to be 1 at zero momenta.
-The comparison is given in Fig.~\ref{fig:ff}, and the agreement is exceedingly good even far from the transition point we have obtained.

-This gives substance to our conclusions by providing a deeper understanding of quark confinement.
 The presence of the instanton liquid removes single quarks from the physical spectrum of the theory.
 From the mathematical point of view this means that the poles in the quark propagator become complex.
 The vacuum of the theory appears to undergo a series of phase transitions while the gluon sector generates a mass gap by itself in a dynamical way.
 The presence of the mass gap in the gluon sector is pivotal for the appearance of the phase transitions in the quark sector and, in the last instance, to the confinement of quarks.